mrcavalcanti/mosaicoo/docs/sources/alerting/contact-points/message-templating/_index.md

 HTML in alerting message templates is escaped.
 We do not support rendering of HTML in the resulting notification.

 Some notifiers support alternative methods of changing the look and feel of the resulting notification.
-For example, Grafana installs the base template for alerting emails to `<grafana-install-dir>/public/emails/ng_alert_notification.html`.
+For example, Mosaicoo installs the base template for alerting emails to `<grafana-install-dir>/public/emails/ng_alert_notification.html`.
 You can edit this file to change the appearance of all alerting emails.